 Electric Blanket Heated Throw Flannel & Sherpa Reversible

-ZIRCON: The Best Electric Heated Blanket in Safety and Temperature Accuracy
+ZIRCON: The Best Electric Heating Blanket in Safety and Temperature Accuracy

-If you’re worried about the heated electric blanket overheating with the Imetec, you’ll be relieved, as it‘s one of the most advanced on the market in terms of safety and precision.
+If you’re worried about the heating electric blanket overheating with the Imetec, you’ll be relieved, as it‘s one of the most advanced on the market in terms of safety and precision.